-Description The subject property comprises a first floor flat within a 4 storey traditional tenemental block.
-Accommodation First Floor: Entrance area, Kitchen/Livingroom, Bedroom and Shower Room.
-Gross internal floor area (m2) 35 or thereby Neighbourhood and location The subjects are located within an established residential area where surrounding properties are similar in terms of age, style and type.
-Local facilities and amenities are readily available.
-Age circa 1900 Weather Dry and overcast Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks are of solid stone, rendered masonry and masonry construction.
-Roofing including roof space Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-Rainwater fittings Gutters and downpipes are cast iron construction discharging into the mains drainage.
+Description First floor flat in a four storey mid terrace block.

+Accommodation First Floor: Hall, Living Room, Kitchen, Bedroom and Shower

+Room.

+Gross internal floor area (m2) 40 or thereby

+·

+Notable control and location

+Neighbourhood and location The subjects are located within the Gorgie district of Edinburgh to the west of the city centre where local facilities and amenities are

+readily available.

+Age circa 1900

+3 0.100

+Weather Dry

+Chimney stacks Visually inspected with the aid of binoculars where

+appropriate.

+Brick render.

+Roofing including roof space Sloping roofs were visually inspected with the aid of

+3 1 1 3 1 1 1 binoculars where appropriate.

+Flat roofs were visually inspected from vantage points within

+the property and where safe and reasonable to do so from a

+3m ladder externally.

+Pitched and slated roof with assumed flat felt section.
+No

+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Cast iron half rounded gutters with downpipes discharging into a drainage system.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional solid stone construction.
+Main walls are of solid stone construction.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-Windows throughout are of upvc double glazed type.
-The access door is of timber construction.
+Doors and windows were not forced open. uPVC double glazed.
+These appear to date from 2014.
 External decorations Visually inspected.
-The external rainwater goods are painted.
 Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
-Common entrance, stair and landing with secure entry phone system.
-Glazed cupola at the top of common stair.
-Garages and permanent outbuildings NOT APPLICABLE The same permanent outbuildings NOT ALL LIOADLE Outside areas and boundaries Visually inspected.
-The subjects benefit from communal garden ground to the rear.
-Boundaries are of timber and metal fencing.
+Common stair.
+Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
+Common ground to rear.
 Ceilings Visually inspected from floor level.
-Ceilings appear to be a mix of lath and plaster and plasterboard lined with some Artex finishes.
+Ceilings appear of lath and plaster construction.
+Internal walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Walls appear of plaster on the hard and plasterboard construction.